unitaryfund/mitiq/docs/README-docs.md

 # Contributors Guide
-This is the Ccntributors guide for the documentation of Mitiq, a Python toolkit for implementing error mitigation on quantum computers.
+This is the Contributors guide for the documentation of Mitiq, a Python toolkit for implementing error mitigation on quantum computers.

 ![Python Build](https://github.com/unitaryfund/mitiq/workflows/Python%20Build/badge.svg?branch=master)